 A laboratory class to accompany BIO283.
 Application of identification, sampling and analytical techniques to aquatic organisms and their habitats of local lakes and possibly one of the Great Lakes.
 Analysis of remotely sensed data.
-Includes three all-day or overnight required field trips.
-Requires snorkeling equipment.
-May provide opportunity to become SCUBA certified for an additional fee.
-Prerequisite: BIO 283
+Includes several required field trips.

 BIO 283 MARINE BIOLOGY 3-3-3